hcj-js/hcj/readme.md

 Useful for displaying ajax spinners and replacing them with content as it arrives.

 Minimum dimensions of a `componentStream` are always the minimum dimensions of the latest componment in the stream.

+## Version 2 ##

+Version 2 is in progress in the v2 branch.
+Improvements include:

+Require.js is now being used for dependency management.
+This library no longer pollutes the window object.

+Pages are now represented as data structures.
+This makes them easier to edit and render how you choose.
+It will enable things like server-side rendering and drag & drop editors.

+Core library is more efficient.
+Leaks far less memory.
+Creates fewer closures.
+The `Stream` interface has safer and faster implementations.